deephaven-examples/processing-large-csv-data/README.md

 docker-compose up
 ```

 This code and/or script is meant to work inside the current Deephaven IDE.
-Pleasee see our [Quickstart](https://deephaven.io/core/docs/tutorials/quickstart/) if there are any problems or reach out on [Slack](https://join.slack.com/t/deephavencommunity/shared_invite/zt-11x3hiufp-DmOMWDAvXv_pNDUlVkagLQ).
+Please see our [Quickstart](https://deephaven.io/core/docs/tutorials/quickstart/) if there are any problems or reach out on [Slack](https://join.slack.com/t/deephavencommunity/shared_invite/zt-11x3hiufp-DmOMWDAvXv_pNDUlVkagLQ).

-To read in the CSV files, even with deephaven was about 50 minutes.
-To read in the parquet file it was less than 1 second.
+To read in the CSV files took about 50 minutes, even with Deephaven.
+Reading in the Parquet file took less than 1 second.

-To read in the parquet file:
+To read in the Parquet file:

 ```python
 from deephaven import parquet
 table = parquet.read("/data/transaction_parquet/")
 ```

-Here is the code needed ifyou want to translate the large csv into smaller parquet files, there are timing steps so you can see how long things take:
+If you want to translate the large CSV into smaller Parquet files, use this code.
+The timing steps show you how long things take:

 ```python
 from deephaven import read_csv